Webdev-csd/E-shop/README.md

-To run the backend, you need to have Docker installed and run the following command in the root directory of the project:
+To run the website, you need to have Docker installed and run the following command in the root directory of the project:

 ```bash
 docker-compose down && docker-compose up --build